ewpratten/protomask/README.md

 **A user space [NAT64](https://en.wikipedia.org/wiki/NAT64) implementation.**

 Protomask started as a challenge to create a NAT64 implementation in a weekend.
-The goal of this implementation is to *keep things simple*.
-There aren't many knobs to tweak, so if you want to do stateful NAT or source address filtering, put something like `iptables` in front of it.
+The goal of protomask is to *keep things simple*.

+There aren't many knobs to tweak, so stateful NAT or source address filtering will require protomask to be paired with a utility like `iptables`.

 ## How it works